Arkham Asylum: A Serious House on Serious Earth: Conception and influences

 If only that so many dead lie round".

-The annotated script is a bonus material printed on every Arkham Asylum graphic novel ever since the 15th anniversary edition (2004), containing Morrison's full script that breaks down and explains much of the symbolic references in the story.
-The introduction page details the genesis behind Morrison's work coming to fruition:
+The annotated script is a bonus material printed on every Arkham Asylum graphic novel since the 15th anniversary edition (2004), containing Morrison's full script that breaks down and explains much of the symbolic references in the story.
+The introduction page details the genesis behind Morrison's work coming to fruition.

 Morrison and their fellow friend, Jim Clements, were fascinated by Len Wein's short and evocative paragraphs written on the history of Arkham Asylum in the Who's Who series during the development of the story.
 After the research, Morrison decided to use the tragedy of Amadeus Arkham as part of the story they wanted to tell.
 The thrill of the Arkham Asylum narrative was influenced by Frank Miller's The Dark Knight Returns and Alan Moore's Watchmen, inspiring Morrison, who wanted to make their own take on Batman in comics since they liked the authors' storytelling abilities and freedom to push the boundaries of comics to a greater degree.